bonigarcia/web-programming-examples/README.md

 ## About

-This is a project made by [Boni Garcia], Professor at [U-tad] and [Universidad Rey Juan Carlos].
-Copyright &copy; 2017.
+This is a project made by [Boni Garcia], Assistant Professor at [U-tad] and [Universidad Rey Juan Carlos].
+Copyright &copy; 2015-2018.

 [U-tad]: http://www.u-tad.com/
 [Universidad Rey Juan Carlos]: https://www.urjc.es/